 Assess the Risk

-- Put a focus on safety every day with trainings, morning meetings, safety assessments, etc.
+- Put a focus on safety every day with training, morning meetings, safety assessments, etc.

 Use the Right Equipment